pharo-project/pharo-changelogs/Pharo100ChangeLogs.md

 ### Newtools

-- For the new tools already included in the image, this was largely a maintenance release, with a lot of small improbevents in performance and usability.
+- For the new tools already included in the image, this was largely a maintenance release, with a lot of small improvements in performance and usability.
 - Spotter has received several iterations looking to improve its reliability and responsibility.
-It now incorporates also some improvement oriented to large images too.
+It now incorporates also some improvements oriented to large images too.
 - Playground has incorporated hooks allowing better extensibility and received several fixes on how code works (mostly due to fixes on `SpCodePresenter`).
 - Debugger received some stability fixes.
 - We incorporated also other migrated tools: Dependency Analyser, Critiques Browser, Font Chooser and several minor tools, allowing the removal of Spec1.